Find a fast, simple and cost-effective way to send money to Bolivia using a specialist money transfer company.

 Tips for picking up cash in Bolivia

-The Department of Foreign Affairs and Trade warns Australian travellers in Bolivia to exercise a high degree of caution, so keep the following tips in mind when picking up cash:
+The Government of Canada warns Canadian travellers in Bolivia to exercise a high degree of caution due to ongoing political and social tensions, so keep the following tips in mind when picking up cash:

-- Don’t go alone – there’s always safety in numbers
+- Don’t go alone – take a friend with you.

-- Don’t visit a cash pickup branch in an area where you feel unsafe
+- Avoid visiting a cash pickup branch in an area where you feel unsafe.

 What are the steps to send money to Bolivia?